Constructing Mutually Unbiased Bases in Dimension Six: Constructing MU Bases in Dimension Six

 \subsection{Affine Families}

-Table \ref{res:affine} collects the properties of vectors MU with respect to the pair $\{I,H\}$ where $H$ is an affine Hadamard matrix, i.e. taken either from the one-parameter set discovered by Di\c{t}\u{a} or from the two-parameter Fourier or Sz\"oll\H{o}si} families.
+Table \ref{res:affine} collects the properties of vectors MU with respect to the pair $\{I,H\}$ where $H$ is an affine Hadamard matrix, i.e. taken either from the one-parameter set discovered by Di\c{t}\u{a} or from the two-parameter Fourier families.
 Again, we have sampled the relevant parameter spaces both systematically and randomly.

 The set of \emph{Di\c{t}\u{a}} matrices $D(x)$ depends on a single continuous parameter $x$, with $|x| \leq 1/8$.
 We have sampled the interval in steps of size $1/144$ making sure that the resulting grid of points include the $24$th roots of unity which play an important role for $D_0$, so